godotengine/godot-docs/community/tutorials.rst

 Tutorials and resources
 =======================

 This is a list of third-party tutorials and resources created by the Godot community.
 For resources, remember that there is the official `Godot Asset Library <https://godotengine.org/asset-library/asset>`_ full of official and community resources too!
-Also, have a look at this `huge list over at Reddit <https://www.reddit.com/r/godot/comments/an0iq5/godot_tutorials_list_of_video_and_written/>`_.

 Think there is something missing here?
 Feel free to submit a `Pull Request <https://github.com/godotengine/godot-docs/blob/master/community/tutorials.rst>`_ as always.